infotiv-research/gokart-documentation/docs/start.md

 ## Power supply
 Inside the lab, for safety reasons related to charging batteries, it is recommended to power the system by plugging the appliance into an outlet.
-S8VK-G06012 power supply with XT60 connector provides DC 12V 4.5A to power both VCU and the steering motor.
-GST90A19-NVDA provides 19V 4.7A to power Nvidia Jetson board.
+S8VK-G06012 power supply with XT60 connector provides DC 12V 4.5A to power both VCU and the steering motor, *HOWEVER* when the wheel starts moving the jetson does not recieve enough power and restarts.
+So please use GST90A19-NVDA which separately provides 19V 4.7A to power Nvidia Jetson board.

 ![Power supply !](assets/images/power.jpg "Power supply ")